mortizm1988/mortizm1988.github.io/_pages/about.md

 ---
 permalink: /
-title: "Bio"
+title: " "
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-I am Marcelo Ortiz, Assistant Professor at [Universitat Pompeu Fabra](https://www.upf.edu/en/web/universitat/la-upf-en-els-ranquings) since March 2019.
+I am Marcelo Ortiz, Assistant Professor at [Universitat Pompeu Fabra](https://www.upf.edu/en/web/universitat/la-upf-en-els-ranquings).
+Welcome to my homepage!

+I do research in **Accounting** and **Corporate Governance**, with special emphasis on the role of transparency and family ties in the economy and corporate strategies.
+I am fortunate that my research projects have been published in leading journals, having three publications in the FT Top 50 journals.
 I am also affiliated with the [Barcelona School of Economics](https://bse.eu/) and the [UPF Barcelona School of Management](https://www.bsm.upf.edu/en).

-My research revolves around of **Accounting** and **Corporate Governance**.
-I am fortunate that my research projects have been published in leading journals, having three publications in the FT Top 50 journals.

 Since 2019, I co-organize the [Barcelona Accounting Seminars and Workshops](https://sites.google.com/view/bas-2021/inicio).

 Before my academic career, I was a portfolio manager at Itau Bank, working on interest and liquidity risk management through debt issuance, asset securitization, and derivatives trading.

 ## 📢 News
+- March 2024: I will teach **PhD workshop on Accounting and Governance** in Paris Dauphine - PSL.
+All material is available [here](https://github.com/mortizm1988/PhD_accounting_governance).
 - Feb 2024: Papers accepted for the EAA Annual Congress 2024.
 - Jan 2024: Paper accepted in **Entrepreneurship Theory and Practice**.
-- July 2023: Invited to Paris Dauphine - PSL to give a Research Seminar and PhD workshop in March 2024.
 - May 2023: Paper accepted in **The Review of Financial Studies**.

 ## Publications